athaigueperse/ada-template-website/README.md

 ![Histograms](plots/importance_of_beer_attribitus_plot_1.1.png)
 ![Histograms](plots/importance_of_beer_attribitus_plot_1.2.png)

+By looking at the histograms we also realized that the ratings in the Rate Beer were more harsh compared to the Beer Advocate and they were generally lower.Also to note the rating syszem of Rate Beer seems to more strict only allowing 0.5 increments while the Beer Advocate ratings can be more precise

 We continued by surveying how much reviews we had from each country.
-This is shown here in the below bar plot (Countries with fewer reviwers than 50 were cut and USA is not included here as it has much more reviewers that it distrupts the homogenity of the plot)
+This is shown here in the below bar plot (Countries with fewer reviwers than 50 were cut and USA is not included here as it has much more reviewers that it distrupts the homogenity of the plot).
+This plot was very important to keep in mind, while analysing the results as data amount directly affects  country specific analyses

 ![Bar_plot](plots/importance_of_beer_attribitus_plot_3.png)

-We also examined the collinearity between beer attributes and visualization of these relationships can be seen in the below heatmap.
+We also examined the collinearity between beer attributes and visualization of these relationships can be seen in the below heatmap.This heatmap matrix plot was created using the merged dataframe of both databases.After examining the matrix we assumed appereance might  be more unique when compared to other attributes since its correlation values were considerably moderate accross each dataset.
+High correlation numbers between the attributes (especially the aroma and taste attributes) were seen and this could have been a sign of multicolineratiy.
 Based on the insights gained from these evaluations, we developed a linear regression function equipped with utilities to detect and address collinearity issues if they arose.

 ![heatmap](plots/importance_of_beer_attribitus_plot_6.png)

-Our plan moving forward was to split the analysis into two parts: first, a global linear analysis to assess the overall importance of each attribute, and second, a country-specific analysis to determine whether any deviations from the global trends could be observed.
+Our plan moving forward was to split the analysis into two parts: First, a global linear analysis to assess the overall importance of each attribute and then, a country-specific analysis to determine whether any deviations from the global trends could be observed.
 ### Total Linear Regression Analysis
 - **Dependent variable**: Final Beer Rating
 - **Independent variables**: